 Currently your footer has some default text – a copyright notice and information about the theme the site uses.
 You will probably want to keep the copyright notice but may want to remove the theme information.

 To do this, go to the Appearance menu on the left hand side of your page and select Customize.
-Once you’re in the Customize menu scroll down to click on Footer and then select Footer Bar.
+Once you’re in the Customize menu scroll down to click on Footer Builder and then select Copyright.
 This is where you can edit the text that appears in your footer.
 You can just delete the theme information from Section 1 and leave the copyright notice unchanged, then click Publish to make sure this change is saved and then exit out of the Customize area.